 The above command will create an ASM diskgroup called DATA that contains the disks marked VOL1 and VOL2 by ASMlib.

 How to Mount and Dismount ASM Diskgroup

-If the diskgroup not in use you can dismount and mount the diskgroup using below commands.
+If the diskgroup is not in use you can dismount and mount the diskgroup using the below commands.

 SQL> alter diskgroup DISK_GROUP_NAME dismount force; Diskgroup altered.

 If you want to drop a diskgroup, then you can use the below command.

 SQL> drop diskgroup DISK_GROUP_NAME including contents; Diskgroup dropped.